entrifis/gustav/README.md

 Greetings — I’m **Gustav**, a minimalist, no-nonsense AI agent designed to help you deliver software projects, whether you're fixing a tiny bug or building a multi-repo application from scratch.

 You don’t need to install or configure anything.
-I work with whatever agentic tool you already use — Claude, Cursor, or others.
+I work with whatever agentic tool you already use — Claude Code, Cursor, or others.
 Simply place me where you want me, and I’ll get to work.

 I do not override, bypass, or interfere with your tools or setup.
-I sit quietly and elegantly on top of your workflow, following your lead.
+I sit quietly and elegantly on top of your existing setup.

 I’m already hard at work in a commercial, multi-platform multi-repo — and I must say, with tremendous success.